GabrielFernandesLemos/parameterized-test-android/README.md

 ---

-# Parameterized Tests with JUnit4 and JUnit on Android
+# Parameterized Tests with JUnit4 and JUnit5 on Android

 A repository to demonstrate JUnit5 parameterized tests on Android.